jason0x43/jc-units/README.md

   <a href="http://dl.dropbox.com/s/kxzv83fkpw7caow/jc-units.alfredworkflow"><img src="http://dl.dropbox.com/s/m823ene4il9cnac/dl_button.png" alt="Download"></a>
 </p>

-This is a really simple workflow that just calls the Google calculator's unit converter (http://www.google.com/ig/calculator) with your input.
-There are two modes of operation: simple and query (described below).
+This is a really simple workflow that uses the <a href="https://github.com/hgrecco/pint">Pint</a>

-The calculator is called as you type, so you might see a bit of weirdness while you're inputing stuff.
-Just let it settle for a second when you're done typing.
+unit library to convert an input string.
+The calculator is called as you type, so as soon as you put in something it considers valid, you'll see output.

 Actioning the result will copy the value (just the number) to the clipboard.
 That's it!

-### Simple

-The simple mode is...simple.
+Basic conversion is performed with a command like:

-    u {value} {in units} {out units}
+    u {value} {in units} > {out units}

 You can include a space after the `u` keyword, but it's not required.
 Units can generally be abbreviated or not, as long as the input is unambiguous.
-You can also throw an single word ("in", "to", "->", whatever) between the _in_ and _out_ units for fun if you like.
-Some example commands:

-* `u 5k to miles`
+A greater than sign (>) is required between the input value and output units.
+Some example
+commands:

-* `u 5k in miles`
+* `u 5k > miles`
+* `u5k>miles`
-* `u5k mi`
+* `u5k>mi`

-### Query

-The query mode is more freeform.

-    uq {input} {> out units}

-The `> out units` bit is optional; if you don't specify, Google picks something reasonable.
-This mode of operation lets you do math as well as simple conversion, so you can do things like:
+You can also do more advanced queries that use unit math, like:

-    1cm + 1in - 1mm > in
+    u 1cm + 1in - 1mm > in

 or

-    1cm * 1mm > in^2
+    u 1cm * 1mm > in^2

 Installation
 ------------